suyang160/starter-academic/content/authors/admin/_index.md

 During undergraduate period, I have done some projects about blockchain applications in IoT.
 In the future, I would like to do some research about IoT security which may cover the techonology of blockchain and AI.

+I am looking for a Phd position now.